This article is a repost from 2010

 Since, as has already been considered, the modern state of Israel has nothing to do with the realization of prophecy, and Christendom could not possibly produce anything considered holy to Jehovah, how might the prophecy of Isaiah be fulfilled during “the final part of the days”?

 Even though the great apostasy had snuffed out the light of truth and suspended the anointing, “the final part of the days” or “the conclusion of the system,” as it is alternatively termed, is characterized by the harvest of the chosen ones.

 Although there may have been a few scattered anointed individuals during the long night of spiritual darkness, prior to the late 1800’s none were successful in completely breaking free from Christendom’s spiritual shackles.

-That situation began to change though when Charles Taze Russell and the Bible Students came on the scene in the 1870’s.
+That situation began to change though when Charles Taze Russell and the Bible Students came on the scene in the 1870s.
 After a few years of intensive Bible study to determine the basic doctrines contained in the Scriptures, C.T.
-Russell established Zion’s Watchtower and launched the most intensive preaching campaign the world has ever seen, which continues to expand to this day.
-Russell almost single handedly demolished centuries of accumulated church dogma that prevented people from comprehending the precious truth.
+Russell established Zion’s Watchtower and launched the most intensive preaching campaign the world has ever seen.
+Russell almost single-handedly demolished centuries of accumulated church dogma that prevented people from comprehending the precious truth.
 Although at the beginning of the 20th century there were only a few thousand preachers distributing Zion’s Watchtower, nonetheless, Russell’s weekly sermons were read by millions of people around the world, due to the fact that they also appeared in hundreds of newspapers.
 By the time the First World War erupted it was said that Russell had a larger readership than all of Christendom’s writers combined!

 After centuries of domination by Satan’s counterfeit Christianity, as a result of the work of Pastor Russell, as he was then called, a recognizable form of primitive Christianity reemerged.
 And honest hearted people responded.